term7/RaspberryPi-USB-Privacy-Gadget/README.md

 **Note: Both claim strict no-logs policies, but like all VPN providers, this trust cannot be independently verified.
 If you’re using a commercial VPN, you ultimately have to trust the provider.**

-### 1. Copy your WireGuard Configuration to your Raspberry Pi
+### 1. Copy your WireGuard Configuration to your Raspberry Pi:

 In this tutorial, we’ll use a *WireGuard* configuration file named `term7.wireguard.conf`.
 Replace this filename with your own wherever it appears.